-Filtering MLD Query Use the Multicast > MLD Snooping > Query Drop page to configure an interface to drop MLDF query packets.
+Filtering MLD Query Use the Multicast > MLD Snooping > Query Drop page to configure an interface to Packets on an drop MLDF query packets.
+Interface

 - Interface Port or trunk identifier. - Query Drop Drops any received MLD query packets.
 (Default: Disabled)

 This feature can be used to drop any query packets received on the specified interface.
 If this switch is acting as a Querier, this prevents it from being affected by messages received from another Querier.